Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Introduction

+{To evaluate results of the RL-based mechanism, two classical approaches, Attractor Dynamics\mbox{\cite{khansari2012dynamical}} and execution extended Rapidly-exploring Random Trees (ERRT)\mbox{\cite{bruce2002real}} are tested through conducting simulations and experiments in which the results confirm that the RL-based method achieves comparable performance while being a more robust and generic solution to deploy in dynamical, complex environments.}
-Based on the issues mentioned above, more practical approaches in magnetic control of small-scale robots require investigation.
-Although designing online path planners together with appropriate robust controllers is a problem-specific approach, deep Reinforcement Learning (RL) methods can handle both the trajectory planning and control tasks simultaneously and can be generalized to be used in various workspaces.
-This paper proposes to employ a deep RL algorithm for magnetic position control of an object through a constrained environment.

-To the best of the authors' knowledge, this is the first time that magnetic control of milli-sized (ferro)magnetic particles using RL algorithms equipped with obstacle avoidance and disturbance rejection strategies are addressed.
-Therefore, the main contribution of this work is the implementation of an RL-based switching framework for dynamic control of a particle in the presence of obstacles in two dimensions with visual feedback and using a robotic arm in a real-world scenario.
+Based on the abovementioned issues, more practical approaches to magnetic control of small-scale robots require investigation.
+Although designing online path planners with appropriate robust controllers is a problem-specific approach, deep Reinforcement Learning (RL) methods can handle both the trajectory planning and control tasks simultaneously and can be generalized to be used in various workspaces.
+This paper proposes to employ a deep RL algorithm for magnetic position control of an object in a constrained environment. {To the best of the authors' knowledge, this is the first time that magnetic control of milli-sized (ferro)magnetic particles using an RL algorithm capable of avoiding obstacles and rejecting disturbances is addressed.} Therefore, the main contribution of this work are as follows. \begin{itemize} \item {Implementing an RL-based switching framework for dynamic control of a particle in the presence of obstacles in two dimensions with visual feedback and using a robotic arm in a real-world scenario.}

+\item {Through simulations and experiments, the results of the proposed RL-based algorithm and classical approaches such as Attractor Dynamics, and execution extended Rapidly-exploring Random Trees (ERRT) are compared, revealing the practical efficacy of the proposed methodology.} \end{itemize}

 This paper is organized as follows: The problem statement is given in Section II.
-Preliminaries on RL and Rainbow algorithm are provided in Section III.
-Section IV thoroughly describes our proposed RL-based switch-controller approach.
-Section V is devoted to explaining the simulation and experiment setup.
-Finally, Section VI presents the results from the simulations and real-world scenarios, while their associated discussion is presented in Section VII.
+Preliminaries on the RL and Rainbow algorithms are provided in Section III. {Section IV thoroughly describes our proposed RL-based, Attractor dynamics-based, and ERRT-based switching controllers.
+Section V is devoted to explaining the simulation and experiment setups, and the results from the simulations and real-world scenarios, while their associated discussion is presented in Section VI.}